 The Scoop: People's Pops — Chelsea

-If you prefer pops to cones or cups, swing by this Chelsea Market spot, which sells popsicles and shaved ice that put mass-produced frozen treats to shame.
+If you prefer pops to cones or cups, swing by this frozen treat stand located on the High Line near 30th Street, which sells popsicles and shaved ice that put mass-produced frozen treats to shame.
 Made with local fruit and herbs, the pops come in fancy flavors such as Bartlett pear; cream and ginger; plum, yogurt and tarragon; and strawberry basil.
-If you somehow still crave ice cream afterward, Chelsea Market's got L'Arte del Gelato as well.
-You can also find Peoples Pops in Park Slope, at the Brooklyn Flea and at Smorgasburg as well.
+If you somehow still crave ice cream afterward, the nearby Chelsea Market's got L'Arte del Gelato as well.

-Where to play: Exit Chelsea Market from the Tenth Avenue side and you'll be right by an entrance to the High Line.
-Perfect for a warm-weather stroll, the park's views, pretty plants, flowers and abundance of sprawl-worthy spots will give your gang time to come down from their sugar high.
-Their Park Slope location is a short hike from the Garfield Tot Lot, and tons of space to roam or nap under a tree.
+Where to play: The High Line is perfect for a warm-weather romp.
+The park's views, pretty plants, flowers and abundance of sprawl-worthy spots will give your gang time to come down from their sugar high.

 The Scoop: Big Gay Ice Cream Shop — East Village

 It's clear from their name and creative menu that this ice cream shop doesn't take itself too seriously.
 Nestled on 7th street in the East Village, this ice cream destination provides a well curated list of classics-with-a-twist.
 Sprinkles (they blend their own), dips and sundaes are just a few options.
 Portions are huge, so make sure you come hungry!

 Where to Play: Tompkins Square Park is right around the corner (spanning the area between 7th and 10th Streets, between Avenues A and B) and has two different playgrounds for kids to choose from.

 The Scoop: L'Albero de Gelati — Park Slope, Brooklyn